bunchc/model-train-control-system/edge-controllers/docs/ARCHITECTURE.md

 3. **Separation of Concerns:** Configuration (HTTP) and control (MQTT) are decoupled.
 Controllers can operate offline with cached config while maintaining real-time command execution.

-### Where This Fits

-- **Edge Layer:** This controller runs on Raspberry Pi hardware at the "edge" (close to the physical trains)
-- **Central Orchestration:** The Central API and MQTT broker coordinate all controllers
-- **User Interface:** The Web UI sends commands through the Central API, which publishes to MQTT
-- **Multiple Controllers:** Each train has its own edge controller (1:1 mapping)
-- **Scalability:** Adding a new train = deploying a new edge controller + registering with the API

 ---

 ## Component Architecture